allegro/allegro.tech/_posts/2017-03-08-hitting-the-wall.md

-If you are interested in how our ecosystem is built, take a look at this MesosCon presentation where we presented our Apache Mesos ecosystem after the first year of production use
+If you are interested in how our ecosystem is built, take a look at this MesosCon presentation where we presented our Apache Mesos ecosystem after the first year of production use.

 <iframe
   class="youtube_iframe"